yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/token-tracker/token-tracker.md

   map_solana_token_events: "token_contract=EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v&token_decimals=6"
 ```

-The module receives two inputs (defined in the `intputs` section of the YAML):
+The module receives two inputs (defined in the `inputs` section of the YAML):
 - A string containing a couple of parameters: this parameter is defined in the `params` section of the YAML, and defines the token that you want to extract data from: `token_contract=EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v&token_decimals=6`
 `token_contract=EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v` is the address of the USDC contract in Solana mainnet and `token_decimals=6` is the number of decimals used the USDC token.
 - A raw Solana block.